 Transaction Updates

-If a transaction is declined, refunded or charge backed, it's up to the developer to decide how they want to handle these situations with their consumer.
+Incurring chargebacks, refunds and declines is a normal part of operating any online business.
+Handling disputed transactions in an accurate, fair and timely manner is a responsibility of the developer as part of providing good customer service and maintaing player trust.
+If a transaction is declined, refunded or charge backed, it is up to the developer to decide how they want to handle these situations with their consumer.
 Some developers may choose to retract in-app purchases for users who end up not paying for they item.
-It is appropriate to take different actions depending on the history and status of each transaction.
+It may be appropriate to take different actions depending on the history and status of each transaction.

 We recommend that if a developer decides to retract an in-app purchase from a player, that they inform them of their resolution via an in-app message or through email.
-A declined, refunded, chargeback or dispute can be the result of insufficient funds, misunderstanding or miscommunication and many of these players intend to keep using and purchasing from the game.
+A declined, refunded, chargeback or dispute can be the result of insufficient funds, misunderstanding or miscommunication and many of these players may intend to keep using and purchasing from the game.

 Refunds

-You can refund the player any amount less than or equal to the refundable_amount returned by the Graph API for a given payment_id.
+You may refund the player any amount less than or equal to the refundable_amount returned by the Graph API for a given payment_id.
 You can also issue additional refunds, as long as therefundable_amount remains greater than zero.
 Depending on the method of purchase and the nature of the refund, users may see the refund amount returned to their balance rather than directly to their bank account.

-To issue a refund, make an HTTP POST call to the Graph API endpoint /PAYMENT_ID/refunds with an app access token, and the following parameters:
+In order to issue a refund, make an HTTP POST call to the Graph API endpoint /PAYMENT_ID/refunds with an app access token, and the following parameters:

 currency